lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

   + Example of variable intercept:  y1 ~ 1
   + Example of factor intercept:  f1 ~ 1

 A complete lavaan model is a combination of these formula types, enclosed between single quotation models.
-Readibility of model syntax is improved by:
+Readability of model syntax is improved by:

 * splitting formulas over multiple lines
 * using blank lines within single quote